bimobject/docs/docs/documentation/epd/epd-overview.md

 ## EPD versioning

 Products and their manufacturing process change over time.
-Because of this, Eando X supports versioning of EPDs.
+Because of this, EandoX supports versioning of EPDs.

 This helps you to keep a record of older versions of your EPDs.
 It can also aid in comparing your products environmental performance over time.